laktech/symmetrical-computing-machine/README.md

 ## How to Invoke the Program

 ### Prerequisites
-- Python 3.7 or later.
+- Python 3.11.10 or later.
-- Shell tools, `tail`, `grep`, and `head` available in the system's PATH.
+- Shell tools, `tail -r` suppor tor `tac`, `grep`, and `head` available in the system's PATH.
-- Bash
+- Bash found at /bin/bash
+- Tested on Ubuntu and FreeBSD

 ### Installation
 1. Clone this repository: